Duterte got Jackie Chan to make this political gesture

 The 67-year-old actor paid a courtesy call to Duterte at Malacañan Palace.

-In August 2017, Australian intelligence chief Nick Warner was criticized by the international community for making the hand gesture, with which he could be perceived of supporting Duterte and his “brutal policies.”
+In August 2017, Australian intelligence chief Nick Warner was criticized by the international community for making the hand gesture, which he was perceived of supporting Duterte and his “brutal policies.”

 Nevertheless, the pictures became a topic of concern for Amnesty International Australia which said that the country should condemn the Philippines’ extrajudicial killings.